Lagrangian discretization of variational mean field games: Space discretization in

-The proper sequence $\epsilon_N$ of parameters (or rather their precise behaviour as $N\to\infty$), remains beyond our reach even in the simpler convex case of Part \ref{part:6}.
-A hint however, on how to bound the sequence $\tau_N$ is given by the following correspondence between optimal quantization and optimal covering of a set:
+The proper sequence $\epsilon_N$ of parameters (or rather their precise behaviour as $N\to\infty$), remains beyond our reach even in the simpler convex situation presented in Section \ref{part:6}.
+However, a hint on how to bound the sequence $\tau_N$ is given by the following correspondence between optimal quantization and optimal covering of a set.
+We refer the reader to \cite{merigot2016minimal} proposition 4.2 for a demonstration, as well as \cite{gersho2012vector} for more details on the subject of vector quantization: